rhaiscript/lsp/README.md

 # Rhai LSP

-Rhai LSP Server and IDE support.
+Experimental Rhai LSP Server and IDE support.

+It's incomplete and not recommended for general use yet, everything can be subject to changes.

 ## Requirements